CBussom/CMPSC472-Project1/README.md

 ## Installation

 The code is written in Python.
-Ensure Python 3.x is installed.
+Ensure Python is installed on your machine.

 Clone the repository: https://github.com/CBussom/CMPSC472-Project1